 In a previous blog, we talked about some legal steps you need to take before bringing on your first remote hire.
 We outlined a few basic components you should include in your remote accountant policy, but we kept things pretty general.

 Hopefully by now you have a remote accountant policy firmly in place.
-But as the landscape of virtual capabilities and cybersecurity threats continue to evolve, it might be time to revisit it and make sure all your bases are covered.
+But as the landscape of virtual capabilities and cybersecurity threats continues to evolve, it might be time to revisit it and make sure all your bases are covered.

 Here are few items your remote accountant policy should include that you might not have thought about.